apmcleod/MV2H/README.md

 included with the project with the following command: `$ make`.

 ## Running
-Run the program as follows:
+Run the program one of the following ways:
+* To evaluate a transcription: `$ java -cp bin mv2h.Main -g FILE -t FILE`
-`$ java -cp bin mv2h.Main ARGS`
+* To combine a number of evaluations: `$ java -cp bin mv2h.Main -F`

 ARGS:
- * `-E FILE` = Perform evaluation with the given FILE as ground truth.
-The transcription will be read from standard in.
+ * `-g FILE` = Use the given FILE as ground truth.
+ * `-t FILE` = Use the given FILE as the transcription.
- * `-F` = Perform a full meta-evaluation from standard in, where standard in may contain many results created by using -E.
+ * `-F` = Combine many evaluations from standard in, where standard in contains many outputs created by using -g and -t.

 ### Examples
 The examples directory contains two example transcriptions of an ground truth.
 To perform evaluation, run the following commands and you should get the results shown:

- * `$ java -cp bin -E examples/GroundTruth.txt <examples/Transcription1.txt`
+ * `$ java -cp bin mv2h.Main -g examples/GroundTruth.txt -t examples/Transcription1.txt`
 Multi-pitch: 0.9302325581395349
 Voice: 0.8125
 Meter: 0.7368421052631577